modularml/mojo/stdlib/docs/development.md

     test_print_cwd()
 ```

-Now instead of testing all the modules, we can just test pathlib:
+Now, instead of testing all the modules, we can just test `pathlib`:

 ```bash
 lit -sv test/pathlib